 Do Your Research and Get Educated About The Divorce Process

-Whether you’re the initiator or recipient, learn how the divorce process works, and what the available options for divorce are.
+Whether you’re the initiator or recipient, the first thing I suggest when preparing for divorce as a man is to learn how the divorce process works, and what the available options for divorce are.

 Doing so will allow you to make informed choices and select the divorce method best for your situation.

 Don't just assume you need to "lawyer up," lace up the gloves, and enter the ring!

 Avoid Trying to Resolve the Issues On Your Own

 When preparing for a divorce as a man, it’s natural to want to plan for the future, so you may want to start hashing things out now with your soon-to-be-ex on things like alimony, child custody, child support, dividing marital assets, etc.

 Unless you’re a divorce expert, how do you know what a fair divorce settlement looks like?
 Or how alimony or child support works in your state?

 Or what the tax implications of certain decisions might be?